How to Apply For a Provisional Permit

 - Allows you three (3) attempts to pass each of the required knowledge tests.
 (If you fail the same knowledge test three (3) times the application will no longer be valid and you must reapply.)

-- Allows you three (3) attempts at the driving test. [important: If you fail the driving test, you must pay a retest fee of $7 for subsequent test(s).
+- Allows you three (3) attempts at the driving test. [important: If you fail the driving test, you must pay a retest fee of $7 for the subsequent test(s).
 You must wait 14 days (2 weeks), not including the day the test was failed, before you are retested.
 If you fail the driving test three (3) times, the application will no longer be valid and you must reapply.

 - Give a fingerprint scan.